-Personal protective equipment resistant to electric arc impacts polycarbonate (performance resin).
+Personal protective equipment resistant to electric arc impacts a protective toe box enduring impact load of 200 J and made of polycarbonate (performance resin).

 Implementation of Occupational Safety Plan

 The Occupational Health and Safety Enhancement Plan for 2019 was implemented in full.
 Additional measures were also implemented to develop competencies and involve occupational health and safety staff.